 - Fresh herbs

 Buy mostly unprocessed food and your diet will have less sugar.
 Not only will this help with type 2 diabetes, but you’ll protect your brain from cognitive decline as well.
 Try to learn how to make your own easy salad dressings, sauces, soups and drinks at home.
+Try meal prepping so you know what you’re going to eat during the week.

 You can use the grocery list to fill your fridge and cupboard with great healthy choices.
 Grocery shopping for type 2 diabetes might be easier than you thought!